oracle/docker-images/OracleWebLogic/README.md

 The basic idea behind this setup is that you must have all the containers across different hosts assigned to a specific [Docker Overlay Network](https://docs.docker.com/engine/userguide/networking/dockernetworks/#an-overlay-network), a feature of Docker 1.9 and later, that allows containers to join the same network even though they are running in different host environments.

 ### Create a WebLogic Server 12cR2 MedRec sample domain
 The Supplemental Quick Installer is a lightweight installer that contains all of the necessary artifacts to develop and test applications on Oracle WebLogic Server 12.2.1.3.
-You can extend the WebLogic developer install image, `oracle/weblogic:12.2.1.3-developer`. to create a domain image with the MedRec application deployed.
+You can extend the WebLogic developer install image, `oracle/weblogic:12.2.1.3-developer`, to create a domain image with the MedRec application deployed.

   1. Make sure you have the `oracle/weblogic:12.2.1.3-developer` image built.
-If not, go into the [`dockerfiles`](dockerfiles/) and call:
+If not, go into [`dockerfiles`](dockerfiles/) and call:

         `$ sh buildDockerImage.sh -v 12.2.1.3 -d`